Mixtón War: War

 Emboldened, the natives attacked the city of Guadalajara in September but were repulsed.
 The indigenous army retired to Nochistlán and other strongpoints.
 The Spanish authorities were now thoroughly alarmed and feared that the revolt would spread.
 They assembled a force of 450 Spaniards and 30,000-60,000 Aztec, Tlaxcalan, and other natives, and under Viceroy Antonio de Mendoza invaded the land of the Caxcanes.
 With his overwhelming force, Mendoza reduced the indigenous strongholds one-by-one in a war of no quarter.
-On November 9, 1541, he captured the city of Nochistlán and Tenamaztle, but the indigenous leader later escaped.
+On November 9, 1541, he captured the city of Nochistlán and Tenamzaztle, but the indigenous leader later escaped.
 Tenamaztle would remain at large as a guerilla until 1550.
 In early 1542 the stronghold of Mixtón fell to the Spaniards and the rebellion was over.
-The aftermath of the natives' defeat was that "thousands were dragged off in chains to the mines, and many of the survivors (mostly women and children) were transported from their homelands to work on Spanish farms and haciendas.".
-By the viceroy's order men, women, and children were seized and executed, some by cannon fire, some torn apart by dogs, and others stabbed.
-The reports of the excessive violence against indigenous civilians caused the Council of the Indies to undertake a secret investigation into the conduct of the viceroy.
+In the aftermath of the natives' defeat, "thousands were dragged off in chains to the mines, and many of the survivors (mostly women and children) were transported from their homelands to work on Spanish farms and haciendas."
+By the viceroy's order, many of those captured after the fall of Mixtón were executed, some by cannon fire, some torn apart by dogs, and others stabbed.
+The reports of the excessive violence caused the Council of the Indies to undertake a secret investigation into the conduct of the viceroy.